Obituary of Brownie Men

 The greatest comfort in the wake of Brownie’s passing is knowing that he led a charmed life in which he was treasured, admired, and doted on as the eternal “baby” of a large and loving family.
 As he was often told, “everybody loves you, Brownie.”

 A memorial service with light refreshments will be held for Brownie at his last home in Corbett, Oregon on Saturday, July 2nd at 2:00 p.m.
-Please RSVP to Katrina if you plan to attend.To plant a tree in memory of Brownie Men, please visit Tribute Store
+Please RSVP to Katrina if you plan to attend.To plant a beautiful memorial tree in memory of Brownie Men, please visit our Tree Store